Drjey90/6-simple-prototyping-steps/src/modern-css.md

 ---
+layout: "_layouts/base.njk"

+page:
   title: "Style your pages with Modern CSS"
-subtitle: "Write the styles of your website with less CSS"
+  subtitle: "Write the styles of your website"
-paragraphs: "Consider writing the CSS of your pages using best-practices and Modern CSS to implement robust and flexible layouts."
+  primary_msg: "Consider writing the CSS of your pages using best-practices and Modern CSS to implement robust and flexible layouts."
-layout: "_layouts/base.njk"
   description: "Consider writing the CSS of your pages using best-practices and Modern CSS to implement robust and flexible layouts."

+pagesubnav:
+  previousUrlText: 'CSS Architecture'
+  previousUrl: '/css-architecture'
+  pageNumber: '6'
+  nextUrl: '/testing'
+  nextUrlText: 'Testing'
 ---

-<p class="dropcap">Designing an engaging and complex responsive layout is challenging, especially without using modern CSS properties and techniques to implement these designs.</p>
+Designing an engaging and complex responsive layout is challenging, especially without using modern CSS properties and techniques to implement these designs.

-<h3>Pay attention to frameworks</h3>
+### Problem: Pay attention to frameworks

-<p>Back then, we needed to rely on <em>external libraries, Javascript or heavy frameworks</em> to implement <strong>complex layouts</strong>, which impacted performance because of the heavy code-base.</p>
+Back then, we needed to rely on _external libraries, Javascript or heavy frameworks_ to implement **complex layouts**, which impacted performance because of the heavy code-base.

-<h3>Solve old-CSS problems with modern CSS</h3>
+### Solution: Build layouts with modern CSS

-<p>CSS has grown up, and over the last few years, new CSS properties have emerged, allowing us to implement complex, flexible and cutting-edge layouts with less CSS.</p>
+CSS has grown up, and over the last few years, new CSS properties have emerged, allowing us to implement complex, flexible and cutting-edge layouts with less CSS.

-<p>The whole idea is to combine existing CSS with CSS layouts rules <em>(e.g. flexbox, CSS Grids, Container-Queries, and multi-columns...)</em> to <strong>save a lot of time</strong> in implementing <strong>engaging</strong> and <strong>performant</strong> layouts.</p>
+The whole idea is to combine existing CSS with CSS layouts rules _(e.g. flexbox, CSS Grids, Container-Queries, and multi-columns...)_ to **save a lot of time** in implementing **engaging** and **performant** layouts.

-<h3>Checklist</h3>
+### Checklist

-<h4 class="[ subtitle ][ text-grey-color ]">Tips for optimising and writing CSS</h4>
+#### Tips for optimising and writing CSS

 <ol class="[ special-list ][ special-list--checklist bg-white-color ]">
    <li>Did we use CSS Custom Properties to control foundation styles?</li>